- Home

 For several years, the Joshua area was served by the Johnson County Fresh Water Supply District #1 (FWD for freshwater district).
 In 2005, the JCSUD staff had been approached to consult with the FWD as they were going through several years of tough economic times and mismanagement.
 The effort here was to help the FWD officials regain the best management practices and streamline costs.
 It led to discussions in measuring the merit of the FWD to consolidate the two systems.
 The next year, the FWD approved a resolution to conjoin with JCSUD and an application was made with the State to consummate the merger.
 In April 2007, the District began managing the day-to-day operation of the FWD.
 Merging the Joshua area water system with JCSUD helped to better maintain stable rates among all the domains of ratepayers which now totaled 14,426.

 2012 was quite a mile-marker year in the life of the District.
 The Brazos River Authority - Surface Water Advanced Treatment System (SWATS) which once served five municipal suppliers was favorably reduced to only two.
 The ownership and management transferred from the Brazos River Authority to a newly created Brazos Regional Public Utility Agency (PUA).
-Only two owner-entities created and sustain the Brazos Regional Public Utility Agency today – JCSUD and AMUD.
-The five-member governing body of the PUA are also Board members of the sponsors.
-In this transition, Granbury decided it worked best to construct their own treatment plant.
-Also, the city of Keene agreed to become a direct wholesale customer to JCSUD.
+JCSUD and Acton Municipal Utility District (AMUD) were the two joint operating entities of the BRPUA until August 2024, when AMUD became the sole operating entity.

 In June 2019, JCSUD moved its business operation from Cleburne, Texas, to occupy its new facility on FM 3048 in Joshua, Texas.
 Now begins a new era as the total business and operations finally originate from a central location relative to the District’s area of service.

-In the last 20 years, the number of connections has doubled to some 19,661 households today, an estimated 57,000 in population.
+In the last 20 years, the number of connections has doubled to approximately 25,000 households today, an estimated 65,000 in population.
 Besides these retail connections, the District takes on a greater role as a regional wholesale water provider.
-The City of Alvarado, City of Keene, Bethany Special Utility District, and Monarch Utilities (each serving over 1,000 connections) have wholesale water contracts with the District for long-term water supply needs.
+The City of Alvarado, City of Keene, Bethany Special Utility District, Mountain Peak Special Utility District, and Monarch Utilities (each serving over 1,000 connections) have wholesale water contracts with the District for long-term water supply needs.
 The City of Joshua and the Lillian community look to JCSUD as their water provider.